And last, but by no means least, it’s great to welcome Jason Ralls back to the challenge, and with a big first submission of the year as well

 Very frustrating: as I’m now back at work, I have no time to paint, so have to live vicariously through your efforts.
 Bit of a come down after the immense amount that I painted whilst on gardening leave, but such is life!

-As usual, clicking on the name of the person in the above list will take you straight to their gallery (opens in a new window).
+As usual, clicking on the name of the person above will take you straight to their gallery (opens in a new window).

 Today’s pictures are below: